timothyng-164/nes-tetris-ai/README.md

 ## Important Files
 * lua_scripts:
     * "play_fittest.lua" - plays the game once with the fittest heuristic coefficients
     * “main.lua” - runs genetic algorithm that finds the fittest heuristic coefficient
         * outputs a csv file of information on each population
+        *  uses all lua files below
     * “genetic_alg.lua” - contains functions to implement genetic algorithm
     * “play_game.lua” - contains main logic for AI to play the game once
         * must be given heuristic coefficients
         * returns the score of a single play-through after game over or move limit exceeded
     * “playfield.lua” -  contains functions to read and analyze the playfield
     * “pieces.lua” - contains information about the game pieces including piece rotation, pieces represented as 2D arrays, and starting column where each piece drops
     * “best_move.lua” - contains functions the determine the best move based on the playfield and current piece
 * "process-populations.py" - analyzes populations outputted by main.lua
     * prints a table showing the standard deviation and average of each heuristic coefficient
     * this program needs the population csv file outputted by main.lua as the first argument
 * “Tetris (U) [!].zip” - the game rom used by the emulator